CodeYourFuture/CYF-PD/content/blocks/prep-critical-thinking/readme.md

   - By the end of this preparation trainees will be able to explain critical thinking.
 time: 60
-prep: "* R﻿ead this text and watch this [video](https://thedevelopmentmanager.com/professional-personal-development-s\
+prep: "* Read this text and watch this [video](https://thedevelopmentmanager.com/professional-personal-development-s\
   kills-critical-thinking/) on critical thinking and coders (10 minutes)"
 introduction: Critical thinking is crucial because it enables individuals to